+If you want to make changes to your unit (i.e., hanging shelves or installing furniture) you should speak to your landlord first.
+In a condo, there may be limits or restrictions on the types of changes that you and your landlord can make.

-You should ask your tenant to contact you before making any potential changes that to your unit (i.e., hanging shelves or installing furniture).
-If your tenant makes changes to the unit without your approval, it might be considered damage to the unit.
+If you make changes to the unit without your landlord's approval, your landlord might consider your changes to be damage to the unit.

-If you believe that a tenant has damaged the unit or caused damage to the building, you can give your tenant a notice of termination and / or ask them to pay for the damages.
-If the tenant does not pay, you can apply to the LTB to determine if there are damages and what should be done about them.
+If a landlord believes that a tenant has damaged the unit or caused damage to the building, the landlord can give the tenant a notice of termination and / or ask them to pay for the damages.
+If the tenant does not pay, the landlord can apply to the LTB to determine if there are damages and what should be done about them.